 Here are just a couple of reviews from migraine sufferers that have tried the Pathways Pain Relief program:

 “I’ve gone from having 20 migraines a month, to 3 or less.
-To say this app has given me my life back is an understatement! ”
+To say this app (update Aug 2023: Pathways is now a web app!
+Start our program here) has given me my life back is an understatement! ”

 “My life had become a shell of what it once was.
 My migraines simply got out of control, and every week I’d have at least one attack.
 Since joining your program I’ve only had one migraine in the last 5 months.
 I’ll take that any day!”